laravel/docs/dusk.md

 <a name="storing-console-output-to-disk"></a>
 ### Storing Console Output To Disk

-You may use the `storeConsoleLog` method to write the console output to disk with the given filename.
+You may use the `storeConsoleLog` method to write the current browser's console output to disk with the given filename.
 Console output will be stored within the `tests/Browser/console` directory:

     $browser->storeConsoleLog('filename');

 <a name="storing-page-source-to-disk"></a>
 ### Storing Page Source To Disk

-You may use the `storeSource` method to write the page's current source to disk with the given filename.
+You may use the `storeSource` method to write the current page's source to disk with the given filename.
 The page source will be stored within the `tests/Browser/source` directory:

     $browser->storeSource('filename');